jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

         In contrast, the `multiprocessing.Pool.map()` and `map_async()` methods automatically calculate an efficient chunk size, grouping many numbers together in each task submission.
 This reduces the overhead by paying off the cost of interprocess communication over many tasks.
         When using chunking, instead of incurring the overhead for each individual task, the overhead is incurred once per batch, meaning that fewer, larger data transfers occur between processes, and fewer tasks overall.
         In conclusion, because the ProcessPoolExecutor processes each tiny task individually, its overhead becomes very significant relative to the fast execution of the `square()` function, leading to much longer execution times.
 Chunking transforms that issue by efficiently handling the computational work by each worker process.

+    - **Multiprocessing Pool Apply Efficiency:**
+        Similarly to the `ProcessPoolExecutor`, the `apply()` and `apply_async()` functions create interprocess communication overhead by sending one task at a time for each process.
+This can also be mitigated by using chunking just like before, which resukts in much faster execution times.
+However, it's still slightly slower than running the program sequentially.

 - **Semaphore and Connection Pool:**